 Pfizer declares, based on its good faith understanding of the Statute, that as of July 1, 2016, it is in substantial compliance with its Comprehensive Compliance Program and the requirements of California Health and Safety Codes §§ 119400-119402.
 This declaration is based on Pfizer’s most recent evaluation, which includes consideration of the annual aggregate limit noted above, and this declaration will be updated on an annual basis.

-A description of Pfizer's Corporate Compliance Program (which encompasses the Comprehensive Compliance Program for purposes of California law, and includes the Company's written declaration and certification of compliance with California Health and Safety Codes §§ 119400-119402), can be requested by calling the Compliance Division directly via telephone at (212) 733-3026, via Pfizer's Compliance Helpline number at (866) 866-7349 (PFIZ), or by emailing us at [email protected].
+A description of Pfizer's Corporate Compliance Program, including the Company's written declaration and certification of compliance with California SB 1765, can be requested by calling the Compliance Division directly via telephone at (212) 733-3026, via Pfizer's Compliance Helpline number at (866) 866-7349 FREE (PFIZ), or by emailing us at [email protected].